scuba-illinois/mp-3-analysis/README.md

 ## Your Task

 You will go through the provided Jupyter notebook, [MP-3.ipynb](./MP-3.ipynb), and fill in all the marked checkpoints.
-The MP is very structured and provides a lot of code for you, so all you need to do is read along, run the provided code, and fill in requested cells.
+The MP is very structured and provides a lot of code for you, so all you need to do is read along, run the provided code, and fill in requested cells  (both code and markdown).
 **You must run every provided cell for the assignment to work properly.**

 We have provided you with some test cases. **Make sure you pass these before moving on!** They're designed to help make sure you're on the right track.